 The emotional element of projects is rooted in the why question.
-Here we are addressing the question: Why are we doing this project?
+Here we are addressing the question: Why are we undertaking this project?
 You can tell your team members what to do every day, but until they understand why, your team members will lack motivation.
 Fuel your project team with clarity on why the project is being undertaken.

-How is it possible for people to work on the same project for months and yet have different ideas of the purpose of the project?
+How is it possible for people to work on the same project for months and yet have different ideas about the purpose of the project?
 The lack of congruence is often due to a lack of communication early in the project.

 Want to improve communication in your projects?
 Consider the following tips: